National Independence Day (Poland): Historical background

-The restoration of Poland's independence was gradual.
-The date of 11 November is the one on which Marshal Józef Piłsudski assumed control of Poland.
 It was a day of military ceremony since 1920.
+On 8 November 1926, the Prime Minister of Poland, Józef Piłsudski, issued a circular establishing 11 November as a day off for state officials.
+A tradition became established that from then on he personally inspected the units of the Warsaw Garrison (last time in 1934), inspected the parade and awarded orders and medals.
 The holiday was constituted in 1937 and was celebrated only twice before World War II.
 After the war, the communist authorities of the People's Republic removed Independence Day from the calendar, though reclamation of independence continued to be celebrated informally on 11 November.
 The holiday was officially replaced by the National Day of Poland's Revival as Poland's National Day, celebrated on 22 July anniversary of the communist PKWN Manifesto under Joseph Stalin.
 In particular, during the 1980s, in many cities, including Warsaw, informal marches and celebrations were held, with the outlawed Solidarity Movement supporters participating.
 Typically these marches were brutally dispersed by the communist militarized police forces, with many participants arrested by the security police.
 During this time 11 November Independence Day marches, alongside the Constitution Day on 3 May celebration gatherings, also banned by the communist authorities, were the customary dates of demonstrations by the opponents of the communist regime.
 As Poland emerged from communism in 1989, the original holiday—on its original 11 November date—was restored.

 The date coincides with the celebration of the Armistice in other countries.
 All of these holidays and Polish Independence Day are indirectly related because they all emerged from the circumstances at the end of World War I. In other countries, holidays were established in the spirit of grief and horror at the enormous human cost of the war, and they mark the sacrifices of those who fought.
 For Poland, however, the tragedy of the war was tempered by what had been accomplished at its end: the restoration of a sovereign Polish state that had been lost entirely in the partitions of Poland, after 123 years of struggle.
 The Polish holiday is therefore simultaneously a celebration of the reemergence of a Polish state and a commemoration of those who fought for it.